hiibolt/r6econ/README.md

 - ### econ graph <# of entries | all> <unit of time (days | hours | minutes )> <item id>
   Displays a graph of the current state of an item.

+  This is the most useful command, and can be use to determine when to buy or sell.
+A basic example of how to make informed decisions is in the linked article in the description of this repo.

   ![image](https://github.com/hiibolt/r6econ/assets/91273156/52babf14-2e8b-44e2-98b8-661704a443bb)